 I don’t include “Bible” as a subject in school.
 I haven’t worked out all the reasons for this yet, but I do know that I had Bible as a school subject (in private Christian school) and I hated having it lumped in with all the other required assignments.
 I didn’t seem right to put the living Word of God right there in the ledger between Geometry and American History, as if they were all equally important/unimportant.

 I also don’t include daily chores as part of school.
 We each have a morning and evening chore, and frequently do a quick “tidy up” together.
 This is really important learning, but it’s not something I consider schoolwork.
-It’s just called “being responsible for life”, and everyone should be doing this, homeschool or not.
+It’s just called “being responsible for life”, and everyone can do this, homeschool or not.

 A little today and a little tomorrow…